Privacy Policy

 Signs are in place at all public entrances advising visitors that CCTV is in operation.

+The recorded images by the cameras may include identifiable images of people visiting the Museum.
 Footage is stored in a secure environment and can only be accessed by authorised staff.
-Where an incident has occurred warranting further investigation, those investigating the incident will be given access to it.
+Where an incident has occurred warranting further investigation, , the Museum may allow the recording to be viewed by people responsible for investigating the incident, both within the Museum and/or external investigative bodies or law enforcement agencies (such as the Australian Federal Police).
 Except in the case of an incident, the footage will be permanently deleted after 90 days.

 7.4 Historical collection, exhibition and research information